microsoft/Azure_Kinect_ROS_Driver/README.md

 This project is a node which publishes sensor data from the [Azure Kinect Developer Kit](https://azure.microsoft.com/en-us/services/kinect-dk/) to the [Robot Operating System (ROS)](http://www.ros.org/).
 Developers working with ROS can use this node to connect an Azure Kinect Developer Kit to an existing ROS installation.

-This repository uses the [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) to communicate with the Azure Kinect hardware.
+This repository uses the [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) to communicate with the Azure Kinect DK.
 It supports both Linux and Windows installations of ROS.

 [![Build Status](https://microsoft.visualstudio.com/Analog/_apis/build/status/mixedreality/ai/depthcamera/rosbridge/Azure%20Kinect%20ROS%20Driver?branchName=melodic)](https://microsoft.visualstudio.com/Analog/_build/latest?definitionId=41542&branchName=melodic)